railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 confirm this pre-invoicing once the supplier's invoice is received.
 This enables you to verify that the invoiced quantities correspond to the quantities received.

-.. tip:: Print the packing list
+.. tip:: Print the Packing List

-	In order to print the packing list of an incoming shipment, select the incoming shipment of which you need the details and click on ``Packing List`` in the panel on the right of the screen.
+	In order to print the packing list of an incoming shipment, select the incoming shipment of which you need the details and click ``Packing List`` in the panel at the right side of the screen.

 	This link is available in the ``Internal Moves`` and ``Delivery Orders`` sections.

 In case you received damaged or wrong products, you can return them to the supplier.
-In the ``Incoming shipment`` form, click on the ``Return Products`` button.
-A window will open that let you choose between the invoicing process to follow.
-Once you have clicked on ``Process``, a stock move is generated with the same reference number and `return` to specify that this is a return move.
+In the ``Incoming shipment`` form, click the ``Return Products`` button.
+A window will open that lets you choose the invoicing process to follow.
+Once you click ``Process``, a stock move is generated with the same reference number and `return` to specify that this is a return move.

 .. figure:: images/return_product_stock_move.png
 	:scale: 75
 	:align: center

-	*Stock move for returned products*
+	*Stock Move for Returned Products*

 Receipt of a Supplier Order by Product
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^